ecmwf/anemoi-graphs/docs/graphs/edges.rst

 Once the `nodes`, :math:`V`, are defined, you can create the `edges`, :math:`E`, that will connect them.
-These connections are listed in the ``edges`` section of the recipe file, and they are build independently for each (`source name`, `target name`) pair specified.
+These connections are listed in the ``edges`` section of the recipe file, and they are created independently for each (`source name`, `target name`) pair specified.

 .. code:: yaml